alleygorithm

 Concrete example

-Nikola Jokić's rate over the last three seasons is +8.16 EWA per 100 possessions.
+Nikola Jokić's rate over the last three seasons is +8.16 EWA / 100 possessions.
 Decomposed by role, 84% of that comes from assisting — not scoring, not rebounding.
-His best pair with Jamal Murray adds +1.4 EWA together; strong, but they underperform what you'd expect from stacking their individual numbers.
+His best pair with Jamal Murray adds +1.4 wins added together; strong, but they underperform what you'd expect from stacking their individual numbers.
 That's the kind of read no box score or single-number metric gives you.

 See Jokić's full breakdown